Will Fowles: Member for Burwood

-On July 25, 2019, Fowles was questioned by ACT Police in Canberra following an incident in which he had kicked in the door of a hotel room at the Abode Apartments in Kingston.
+On 25 July 2019, Fowles was questioned by ACT Police in Canberra following an incident in which he had kicked in the door of a hotel room at the Abode Apartments in Kingston.
 Fowles was not charged with any offence and apologised for his actions, saying that he had been suffering from addiction and other mental health issues and had been attempting to retrieve medication from his luggage which was locked in the room.
-Fowles took a leave of absence to address his health issues and returned later in the year as an advocate for the government’s investment in mental health as recommended by the Mental Health Royal Commission.
+Fowles took a leave of absence to address his health issues and returned later in the year as an advocate for the government's investment in mental health as recommended by the Mental Health Royal Commission.

 Member for Ringwood

-In October 2021, the Victorian Electoral Boundaries Commission released the Report on the Redivision of Victorian Electoral Boundaries 2020-2021, confirming that Fowles' seat of Burwood was to be abolished, and split between the existing seat of Box Hill and the new seat of Ashwood.
-This abolition resulted in Fowles standing for Ringwood electorate at the 2022 Victorian State Election, following the decision of incumbent Dustin Halse MP deciding not to recontest.
+In October 2021, the Victorian Electoral Boundaries Commission released the Report on the Redivision of Victorian Electoral Boundaries 2020–2021, confirming that Fowles' seat of Burwood was to be abolished, and split between the existing seat of Box Hill and the new seat of Ashwood.
+This abolition resulted in Fowles standing for Ringwood electorate at the 2022 Victorian State Election, following the decision of incumbent Dustin Halse MP not to recontest.
+Fowles subsequently moved to Ringwood with his wife and their child, and won re-election at the 2022 Victorian state election with a 3% drop in first preference, but a 4.3% two party preferred swing in his favour.

-Fowles subsequently moved to Ringwood with his wife and their child, and won re-election at the 2022 Victorian state election with a 4.3% swing in his favour.
+On 5 August 2023, Fowles resigned from the parliamentary Labor Party at the request of then-Premier Daniel Andrews following allegations of sexual assault of a government employee.
+In January 2024, police announced the completion of their investigation and did not pursue criminal charges.
+Jacinta Allan, who had since replaced Andrews as premier, declared that Fowles would not return to the Labor caucus.
+Fowles formally resigned as a Labor member in August 2024.
+Fowles stated in a September 2025 parliamentary speech that he was considering a candidacy for the Legislative Council.

 Policy positions

 In his inaugural speech to Parliament following his election, Fowles spoke about the importance of addressing economic inequality and called for greater fairness in society.
 In particular, Fowles spoke about the need for more social housing, and the improved social mobility that stems from this.
 In his speech, he expressed his support for the labour movement and the goal of an Australian Republic.
-In Parliament, Fowles has spoken in favour of strong action on climate change, improved healthcare services, LGBTIQ+ rights, women's rights and investment in education and social housing.
+In parliament, Fowles has spoken in favour of strong action on climate change, improved healthcare services, LGBTIQ+ rights, women's rights and investment in education and social housing.